-- how could they possibly think they can tell me how I feel?
+- why do they think they can tell me how I feel?

 You know it.
 You’ve lived it.
 You might be living through something similar right now.
 Would it make you feel better to know that there’s a really good scientific reason which is all to do with survival?
 It’s connected to the instinctive part of the brain that alerts you when predators are lurking, like it did when our ancestors were exposed on the African Plain.

 Although you no longer have a hunting / nomadic lifestyle the limbic brain hasn’t caught up with the programme.
-Our basic needs have shifted in one sense but in another they still act out through the stress cycle of fight or flight.
+Our basic needs have shifted in one sense but in another they still act out through the stress cycle of fight or flight etc.

 Can you relate to these kinds of manic-stress?

-And because you’re a fabulously unique individual – let’s take a moment to celebrate it – yey!!! – your stress triggers are just as unique and individual to anyone else’s.
+You’re a fabulously unique individual – let’s take a moment to celebrate it – yey!!! – because your stress triggers are just as unique and individual to you as anyone else’s are to them.
 They’re like stories and arrive through:

 the age we learn them